kubevirt/user-guide/docs/virtual_machines/virtual_hardware.md

 # Virtual hardware

-Fine-tuning different aspects of the hardware which are not device related (BIOS, mainboard, …) is sometimes necessary to allow guest operating systems to properly boot and reboot.
+Fine-tuning different aspects of the hardware which are not device related (BIOS, mainboard, etc.) is sometimes necessary to allow guest operating systems to properly boot and reboot.

 ## Machine Type